Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 **AUTOVEC** variable is used to control whether to enable compiler auto vectorization feature.

+By default, the compiler auto vectorization feature is controlled by the compiler options it passed.

-When **AUTOVEC=0**, it will disable compiler auto vectorization feature as much as possible.
+When **AUTOVEC=0**, it will disable compiler auto vectorization feature as much as possible by passing extra compiler options, otherwise no extra compiler options will be passed.

+- **nuclei_gnu**: ``-fno-tree-vectorize -fno-tree-loop-vectorize -fno-tree-slp-vectorize``
+- **nuclei_llvm/terapines**: ``-fno-vectorize -fno-slp-vectorize``

 .. _develop_buildsystem_var_middleware: